timothymcmackin/tezos-hackathon-jump-start/README.md

 - The `decrement` endpoint accepts an integer as a parameter and subtracts that integer to the value in storage
 - The `reset` endpoint takes no parameters and resets the value in storage to 0

+Each entrypoint returns a list of other Tezos transactions to run (in these cases, an empty list) and the updated value of the contract's storage.

 ```ts
 namespace Counter {
   type storage = int;